 And just like that, you’ve just been spoofed.

-The attacker now has access to your bank account and can do whatever they want with your money.
+The attacker can now access your bank account and do whatever they want with your money.
 And unfortunately, this scenario is not uncommon.
-In fact, it’s one of the most common types of cyber attacks and occurs every 10 seconds!
+It’s one of the most common types of cyber attacks and occurs every 10 seconds!

-In this quick guide, we’ll give you an easy answer to what is spoofing, how it works, and how you can protect yourself from it.
+In this quick guide, we’ll give you an easy answer to what spoofing is, how it works, and how to protect yourself from it.

 What is Spoofing?

-In the simplest terms, spoofing is when a cybercriminal impersonates someone else that a user trusts in order to steal sensitive information or commit fraud.
+In the simplest terms, spoofing is when a cybercriminal impersonates someone else that a user trusts to steal sensitive information or commit fraud.

 While that sounds similar to phishing, spoofing differs in that it specifically targets a particular person or organization.
 The attacker usually knows something about the user, such as the bank he or she uses or other platforms that he or she may use.

-For example, the attacker in the scenario above targeted the victim specifically by spoofing their bank’s email address.
-They sent an email that looked exactly like the emails that their victims usually receive from their bank.
+For example, the attacker in the above scenario targeted the victim by spoofing their bank’s email address.
+They sent an email that looked exactly like the emails their victims usually receive from their bank.
 And because they did such a good job of impersonating the bank, the user didn’t think twice about entering their login information.

-Spoofing attacks can happen in many different ways, but they all have one common goal — to trick you into giving away sensitive information or taking some sort of action that will allow the attacker to gain access to your system or data.
+Spoofing attacks can happen in many different ways.
+Still, they all have one common goal — to trick you into giving away sensitive information or taking some action that will allow the attacker to gain access to your system or data.

 Now that we know what spoofing is, let’s take a look at some of the most common types of spoofing attacks and how they work.

-It’s important to note that there are many different types of spoofing attacks, and new ones are being created all the time.
-This list is by no means exhaustive, but it should give you a general idea of what to look out for.
+It’s important to note that there are many different types of spoofing attacks, and new ones are always being created.
+This list is not exhaustive, but it should give you a general idea of what to look for.

 Email Spoofing